google/atheris/native_extension_fuzzing.md

 Here, `address` means Address Sanitizer.
 You can also use `undefined` for the Undefined Behavior Sanitizer.

+If you use want to confirm that the built library is compiled/linker properly, you can do it by checking if it contains asan and sancov related symbols via a command like `nm <path to .so file> | grep asan` (or `grep sancov`).

 ## Step 2: Use an external libFuzzer

 At runtime, you may get an error about missing symbols.
 These are libFuzzer